-At the twelfth meeting the Committee discussed a proposal that Article 5, paragraph 4 be amended to ensure that the specific activity exemptions cannot be used to artificially avoid PE status.
+At the 12th and 13th meetings the Committee discussed a proposal that Article 5, paragraph 4 be amended to ensure that the specific activity exemptions cannot be used to artificially avoid PE status.
 The proposal is based on the recommendations of the G20 and OECD in the 2015 Final Report on Action 7 (Preventing the Artificial Avoidance of Permanent Establishment Status).
 The amended Article 5, paragraph 4 will still omit the words "or delivery".